slashhuang/cuty/README.md

  Basically, Cuty combines the advantage of MVC and middleware-flow to shape Node.js application.

+## Notice

+ cuty is still under development , not recommended for product usage

 ## Cuty's features

  1. Cuty helps you to build MVC and middleware workflow Node apps.